 Putting it in Perspective

-Though dietary changes can nearly always help bring BP numbers down, diet may not always have caused your hypertension in the first place (even svelte celebrities like Angelina Jolie have admitted to suffering from the condition) (16).
-Other factors like genetics, race, and age have strong correlation with the development of this condition.
-So if you’ve been diagnosed with hypertension, it’s probably best not to leap to any conclusions about the hows and whys, blaming yourself for past mistakes.
-Instead, focus on the steps you can take to reduce your risks with lifestyle modification, especially your diet.
+Though dietary changes often help bring BP numbers down, diet may not always have caused your hypertension.
+(Even svelte celebrities like Angelina Jolie have admitted to suffering from the condition) (16).
+Other factors like genetics, race, and age correlate with the development of this condition.
+So if you’ve been diagnosed with hypertension, don’t blame yourself for past mistakes.
+Instead, focus on the steps to reduce your risks with lifestyle modification, especially your diet.

 To learn how to personalize YOUR own diet based on YOUR individual needs, check out the 131 Method.